China securities body finds $166 billion error in CITIC Sec reports

 CITIC said the current size of its swap business is no larger than 40 billion yuan.

-(Reporting by Shu Zhang and Nicholas Heath, with additional reporting by Samuel Shen and Engen Tham in SHANGHAI; Editing by Simon Cameron-Moore, Lisa Jucca and Ian Geoghegan)
+(Reporting by Shu Zhang, with additional reporting by Samuel Shen and Engen Tham in SHANGHAI; Editing by Simon Cameron-Moore, Lisa Jucca and Ian Geoghegan)